-A logo is more than a symbol.
+A brand logo is more than a symbol.
 It is something that defines your brand.
-It is the first thing any customer will notice about your business.
+Brand’s Logo Design is the first thing any customer will notice about your business.
 We see many logos every day, very few of them stick in our minds.
 A logo is the first step in building your brand.

 In today’s blog, we will know 10 fun facts about Logo Design that will blow your mind.
 Let’s dive in.